-2 An example of a shared resource (where this segregation does not apply) would be a shared base image in Google Compute Engine - naturally, multiple customers refer to a single copy, which is encrypted by a single DEK.
+2An example of a shared resource (where this segregation does not apply) would be a shared base image in Google Compute Engine - naturally, multiple customers refer to a single copy, which is encrypted by a single DEK.

 3 With the exception of data stored in Cloud Datastore, App Engine, and Cloud Pub/Sub, where two customers' data may be encrypted with the same DEK.
-See the section on
+See the section on granularity of data encryption by service.

-4Note that in the past, this was AES128, and some of these keys remain active for decrypting data.
+4 Note that in the past, this was AES128, and some of these keys remain active for decrypting data.